iamnoah/writeCapture/README.md

 The success callback should be passed the text of the script (if dataType:"script", the text will not be used and can be omitted).
-The error callback should be passed 3 parameters, the third being the Error that occured.
+The error callback should be passed 3 parameters, the third being the Error that occurred.
 The first two parameters are ignored.
 Either success or error must eventually be called for each call to `ajax`.